SebastianRiga/BRouge/README.md

 ## Libraries

-For a list of all third-party libraries used by `BRouge` any capacity, see [LIBRARIES](./LIBRARIES.md).
+For a list of all third-party libraries used by `BRouge` in any capacity, see [LIBRARIES](./LIBRARIES.md).